 Policy Selection of Investments The Trustees will invest in a range of assets.
-Consisting of bonds, other matching assets and cash, traded in the UK and overseas.
+Consisting of bonds, other matching assets (such as a buy-in insurance policy) and cash, traded in the UK and overseas.
 Within the categories of investment permitted by the Trustees, the Investment Manager can purchase any new investments, as long as they do not breach the provision of the fund management agreement.
 The Investment Manager will report all investment activity, income receipts and payments made from the fund in their regular reports to the Trustees.
 Target Asset Allocation The Trustees will set a Target Asset Allocation from time to time, determined with the intention of meeting their investment objectives.
 The Target Asset Allocation will be set taking account of the characteristics of different asset classes available and will be reviewed in light of any changes to the Trustees' view of the Principal Employer's covenant, the nature of the Scheme's liabilities or relevant regulations governing pension scheme investment.
 Delegation to Investment Managers The Trustees rely on professional investment managers for the day-to-day management of the majority of the Scheme's assets and have delegated discretion in relation to most day-to-day decisions.
 The investment managers have been provided with a copy of this statement and have been instructed to take into account its contents so far as is practicable, however to the extent that the assets are invested in pooled funds, it is up to the Trustees to monitor whether those pooled funds remain appropriate for the Scheme.
-Maintaining the Target Asset Allocation and Target Hedging Ratios The Trustees have responsibility for maintaining the overall balance of the asset allocation relative to the Target Asset Allocation and Target Hedging Ratios.
-The Trustees monitor the asset allocation on a regular basis with the assistance of their adviser, Broadstone, and will consider switching assets between funds should the allocation move significantly away from the Target Asset Allocation or Target Hedging Ratios.
-Maintaining the Target Hedge Ratios will take precedence over maintaining the Target Asset Allocation.
 Employer Related Investments The Trustee's policy is not to hold any employer related investments as defined in the Pensions Act 1995, the Pensions Act 2004 and the Occupational Pension Scheme (Investment) Regulations 2005.